 Scars can be very bothersome in appearance.
 Some scars can also become symptomatic with itching and tenderness as they become raised and thickened.
 These enlarged scars are called keloids.
-Dr. Matsuda and Dr. Sheu in Honolulu, HI offer several effective therapies to improve the symptoms and appearance of such keloids.
+Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, HI offer several effective therapies to improve the symptoms and appearance of such keloids.

 WHAT ARE KELOIDS?

 Keloids are ropey, raised scars that occur after injury to the skin.
 The source of skin injury can vary, and can include acne or a surgical procedure.
 The resulting unsightly scars may enlarge over time and can become itchy or tender.
 Once the scars are enlarged beyond the boundaries of the original site of injury, the scars are considered keloids.
 Keloids can occur anywhere on the body, but most commonly occur over the chest, back, shoulders and earlobes.
 They can vary in color and be skin-colored, pink, red or dark brown.